top of page

 Riya and Nikita navigate the increasingly authoritarian island where they live in wildly different ways.
 Insecure, stateless, both desperate for somewhere to call ‘home’.

-King Troll is about the troll that lives in all of us – whispering ‘me, not us’, and definitely ‘me first.’
+King Troll is about the troll that lives within all of us - whispering ‘me, not us’, and definitely ‘me’ first.

 ec_youngvic_chasinghares_digitalrollout_web_images_portraitimage_700x900pxsmall.jpg